How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 You might create zones based on the proximity of the fixtures to one another or a particular feature (fence line, building, hot tub, or tree in the yard), or based on their function (security, pool, cooking).
 If you are creating zones based on function, you might want to craft a design where you can leave your security lighting on all night, but be able to shut off your garden lighting before you go to bed.

 We recommend that you begin by drawing a rough diagram of your yard and make note of any features you want to highlight at night, such as a fountain, pond, statue, etc. Those individual items will need their own electrical lines if you wish to control them separately from other zones.
-Next, identify which parts of the yard require specific kinds of lighting.
-Pathway lighting for safety.
-Downlights in the tree for entertaining.
-Uplights along the foundation to highlight the house façade.
-Spotlights for security around the garage.

 This design draft will allow you to conserve energy and only use the lights you want when you need them.
 Want to know where to start when designing zones and choosing fixtures?
 Keep reading.

 Basic Design Principles For Custom Landscape Lighting